 - Use Responsive Design: Build your bulk email using a responsive template to ensure it displays appropriately and proportionately on any device.

 Do you want more tips and tricks to create engaging mailers?
-Take our bulk email crash course for everything you need to know, whether you’re an email marketing amateur or old-hand.
+Take our bulk email crash course.

 Create an Eye-Catching Header Image